jundalisay/sp/content/en/research/ancient/babylonian/enuma/tablet-04.md

 ---

-They prepared for him a lordly chamber,
-Before his fathers as prince he took his place.
+They prepared for him a lordly chamber, before his fathers as prince he took his place.

 <!-- "You are chiefest among the great gods, Your fate is unequaled, thy word is Anu! -->